Andy Akiho: Cover versions

 An alumnus of two top Drum Corps International performing ensembles, Akiho is becoming a popular composer within the activity.
 In the summer of 2014, the Bluecoats performed to wALK Or ruN in wEst harlem.
 In 2016, it was performed by The Battalion while Golden Empire, Legends, and Oregon Crusaders played NO one To kNOW one.
 In 2017, the first corps he marched with, Carolina Crown, had NO one To kNOW one as a featured piece.
+In 2024, Phantom Regiment used Pillar III.